Sleep paralysis: Newfoundland

-In Newfoundland, sleep paralysis is referred to as the Old Hag, and victims of a hagging are said to be hag-ridden upon awakening.
+In Newfoundland, which is in eastern Canada, sleep paralysis is referred to as the Old Hag, and victims of a hagging are said to be hag-ridden upon awakening.
 Victims report being completely conscious, but unable to speak or move, and report a person or an animal which sits upon their chest.
 Despite the name, the attacker can be either male or female.
 Some suggested cures or preventions for the Old Hag include sleeping with a Bible under the pillow, calling the sleeper's name backwards or in an extreme example, sleeping with a shingle or board embedded with nails strapped to the chest.
 This object was called a Hag Board.
 The Old Hag is well-enough known in the province to be a pop culture figure, appearing in films and plays as well as in crafted objects.

 Nigeria

-Nigeria has a myriad interpretation of the cause of SP.
-This is due to the very diversified culture and belief system that exists there.
+Nigeria has myriad interpretations of the cause of sleep paralysis, due to numerous cultures and belief systems that exist there.